cupcakearmy/advent-of-code/README.md

 # Advent Of Code

+Template repository for Advent of Code.
+It automatically downloads your puzzle inputs and bootstraps files for the following languages:

+- Typescript
+- Python
+- Rust

+Have fun! 🤗🎄

 ## Getting started

 New "days" are generated with [`hygen`](https://github.com/jondot/hygen).
 This will bootstrap code for python and rust.
 See details about the specifica languages below